Automattic/jetpack/to-test.md

 ### PHP 7.1 fixes: Interact with your site in Calypso

-This version ships with a pretty big change in our API, which fixes the issues we were having with PHP 7.1.x
+This version refactors our API, which fixes the issues we were having with PHP 7.1.x

-- Navigate to Calypso with a PHP 7.1 site, and interact with your site in as many ways as you can think of.
+- Navigate to Calypso and interact with your site in as many ways as you can think of.
 - Look for network errors, settings not saving properly, or notices saying that it can't communicate with your site.
-- It's also important to test this with other PHP versions, so if you're not running 7.1.x please play around in Calypso.
+- It's important that we test this thoroughly in both PHP 7.1.x and older PHP versions.

 ### Sitemaps fixes